-The vulture (Gyps fulvus) was recorded 14 times (20 individuals in total) in the study area during the observations in July 2020, August 2020, October 2020, March 2021, and April 2021, with one of these records involving the crossing of three individuals occurring within Zone B. In addition, of the total number of records, four records involved the crossing of two individuals per flight/record.
-Of these four recordings involving two individual crossings, three occurred within Zone B and the fourth occurred outside the Zones of effect with the WPP (distance greater than 2 km from the location of the nearest wind turbine of the project).
-Also, of the nine remaining single records (one individual crossing per flight/record), four occurred within Zone A, with two of the four also occurring at less than 100 m but at a very high flight altitude (>300 m) and therefore not classified in the Direct Effect Zone.
-Of the remaining five individual crossings, three occurred within Zone B and two occurred within Zone C.
+Vulture (Gyps fulvus) was recorded fourteen times (total of twenty individuals) in the study area during the observations in July 2020, August 2020, October 2020, March 2021, and April 2021, with one of these records involving a passage of three individuals and taking place within Zone A. In addition, of the total number of records, four involved a passage of two individuals per flight/record.
+Of these four recordings involving the transit of two persons, three took place in Zone B and the fourth took place in Zone C. In addition, of the nine remaining odd records (one person crossing per flight/recording), two occurred within Zone A, with one of the two also occurring at less than 100 m, but with an extremely high flight altitude (>300 m).
+Finally, of the remaining seven individual crossings, four were conducted within Zone B and three were conducted outside the Zones of Effect with the WPP (distance greater than 2 km from the installation site of the nearest wind turbine of the project).

-The Black Stork (Ciconia nigra) was recorded once (a total of six individuals) in the study area during the observations in August 2020, with the recording involving the crossing of six individuals and taking place within Zone A and at a very high altitude (approximately 500 m).
+Black stork (Ciconia nigra) was recorded once (a total of six individuals) in the study area during the observations in August 2020, with the recording being a crossing of six individuals and taking place within Zone A, less than 100 m from the installation site of the nearest wind turbine of the project, but with a very high flight altitude (approximately 500 m), and for this reason this recording is not classified in the Direct Effect Zone.

-The Short-toed Snake Eagle (Circaetus gallicus) was recorded nine times (a total of nine individuals) in the study area during the observations in July 2020, August 2020, September 2020, and April 2021, with one of these records involving the crossing of three individuals and taking place outside the Impact Zones with the WPP (distance greater than 2 km from the location of the nearest wind turbine of the project).
-In addition, of the total number of records, three involved the crossing of two individuals per flight/record and took place, one within Zone A, the second within Zone B and the third within Zone C. Finally, of the remaining five single records (one individual crossing per flight/record), three were made within Zone B, one was made within Zone A and the last one was made outside the Zones of Effect to the WPP (distance greater than 2 km from the location of the location of the nearest wind turbine of the project).
+Short toed Snake Eagle (Circaetus gallicus) was recorded nine times (nine individuals in total) in the study area during the observations in July 2020, August 2020, September 2020, and April 2021, with one of these records being a passage of three individuals and occurring within Zone B. Also, of the total number of observations, three involved the crossing of two individuals per flight/recording and took place, one within Zone A and indeed at a distance of less than 100 m from the installation site of the nearest wind turbine of the project but with a very high flight altitude (>300 m) (for this reason this recording is not classified in the Direct Impact Zone), and the other two outside the Impact Zones with the WPP (distance greater than 2 km. from the location of the nearest wind turbine of the project).
+Finally, of the remaining five single recordings (one person crossing per flight/recording), two took place within Zone B, one took place within Zone A and even less than 100 m from the installation site of the nearest wind turbine of the project, but with a very high flight altitude (>300 m) (for this reason this record is not classified as a Direct Impact Zone), and the last two were outside the impact zones with the WPP (distance of more than 2 km). from the location of the nearest wind turbine of the project).

-The Hen Harrier (Circus cyaneus) was recorded once (one individual) in the study area during the observations in November 2020, with this individual crossing taking place within Zone A and even at a distance of less than 100 m from the installation site of the nearest wind turbine of the studied wind farm but at a high flight altitude (>200 m) and for this reason it is not classified in the Zone of direct effect.
+Hen Harrier (Circus cyaneus) was recorded once (one individual) in the study area during observations in November 2020, with this passage occurring within Zone C.

+Lesser Spotted Eagle (Clanga pomarina) was recorded twice (two individuals) in the study area during observations in August 2020 and April 2021.
+These two individual crossings occurred within Zone A, with one of them also occurring less than 100 m from the installation site of the nearest wind turbine of the project, but with a very high flight altitude (approximately 500 m), and for this reason this record is not classified in the Zone of Direct Effect.